-Year-on-year, prices of transport and communication recorded the highest decrease (-2.4 percent), followed by fuel, light and water charges (-1.7 percent) and housing (-0.1 percent).
+Year-on-year, prices of fuel, light and water charges recorded the highest decrease (-3.1 percent), followed by transportation and communication (-2.0 percent) and housing (-0.1 percent).

-Core consumer prices including oil products but excluding fresh food rose 0.1 percent in May from a year earlier, slowing from a 0.3 percent increase in April and much below the central bank's 2 percent target.
-The so-called core-core inflation which excludes food and energy prices rose 0.4 percent, the same rate as in April.
+Core consumer prices including oil products but excluding fresh food rose 0.1 percent in June from a year earlier, the same pace as in the previous month.
+The so-called core-core inflation which excludes food and energy prices rose 0.6 percent, accelerating from a 0.4 percent rise in May.

-On a monthly basis, the inflation rate eased to 0.3 percent in May from 0.4 percent in the previous two months.
+On a monthly basis, the inflation rate dropped 0.2 percent in June from 0.3 percent increase in the previous month.

 In Tokyo, consumer prices rose 0.2 percent year-on-year in July (0.3 percent in June).
 Core consumer prices fell 0.1 percent, following a 0.1 percent rise in June.
 It is the first annual decline since April 2013.
 Monthly inflation fell 0.2 percent, following 0.4 percent decline in the preceding month.